- Walk easier & safer.

 Regular foot flippers cramp your style, both in the water and on land.
 Do flippers restrict your feet and reduce your fun in the water?
 What accidents have you had with flippers?

 Obviously, for your feet to feel comfortable and natural, your fins must be on your legs, not on your feet.
 Now you can enjoy fins that make it easier to swim, turn and push off the wall.
 Maybe you will like fins that make it is easier and safer to walk, dive in and get out of the water?
 Perhaps you need fins that leave your feet free for easier board riding?
 Read on to learn more.
 Or contact me.
 I’d love to discuss how shinfin

 Swim with unrestricted feet & relaxed ankles

 They let you swim properly with natural foot movements and relaxed, flexible ankles.
 This is how good swimmers swim so they give you the best swim style.
-Their natural feel is enhanced by their lightness – see Benefit 4 – Light Tough Fins and Light Tough Fins Reviews.
+Their natural feel is enhanced by their lightness – see Strong Light Fins and Strong Light Fins Reviews.
 Regular foot flippers, on the other hand, restrict your feet, strain your ankles backwards and ruin your swim kick technique.

 Walk easier and safer

 They let you walk into and out of the water, even across rocky shorelines.
 They lie on top of your foot and flex when your ankle bends.
 So these fins leave your feet free to walk naturally.
 Easier walking means less chance of accidentally falling over, so more safety.
 Conversely, foot flippers are harder to walk in, so they can trip you up and cause dangerous accidents.

 Climb steps and ladders

 Fins that let you dive in

 Your feet are free to grip the ground and curl your toes around the pool edge.
 So you can dive in normally and safely.
 Flippers cover your feet and toes, making it harder and more dangerous to dive in.